 No wonder travelers from all around the world come to admire this impressive amphitheater and learn more about the history of the Roman Empire.

-Being the number one tourist attraction in Rome, the Colosseum is usually very crowded.
+Because a visit to the Colosseum is one of the best things to do in Rome, it is usually very crowded.
 Make sure to get there early in the morning if you want to get the most authentic experience.

 Tours you might find interesting:

 Recommended by me